 Help for Many of Today’s Most Serious Challenges

-Bethel Bible Village provides a home and education for these crisis situations:
+Bethel Bible Village serves children and families in these crisis situations:

 — Grandparents struggling to raise grandchildren, or any relative caregiver who is a legal guardian of the child or teen in the same situation.
 The guardian may have health problems, and/or the parents of the child may be unable to care for them due to addiction epidemic, abandonment, a prison sentence, rebellion or other serious circumstances.